Soreil/imager/README.md

 High performance thumbnailer for integration with Go programs.

 ##Dependencies:
- WebM driver
+ -WebM driver
-  libavcodec
+  +libavcodec
-  libavutil
+  +libavutil
-  libavformat
+  +libavformat
-  libswscale
+  +libswscale
-SVG driver
+ -SVG driver
-  rsvg-convert
+  +rsvg-convert
- PDF driver
+ -PDF driver
-  ghostscript built with PDF support
+  +ghostscript built with PDF support

- PNG compressor
+ -PNG compressor
-  pngquant
+  +pngquant

 ##Usage:
 The package can be called with an io.Reader containing a valid  supported media type and a desired thumbnail size.
 Depending on the features of the filetype given the output will be PNG (transparency) or JPEG.